milos-pujic/cypress-cucumber-e2e-tests/README.md

 ![Run All E2E Tests in parallel with Sorry-Cypress](/docs/imgs/Run-All-E2E-Tests-in-parallel-with-Sorry-Cypress.png)

 Also, on [Run All E2E Tests in parallel with Sorry-Cypress](https://github.com/milos-pujic/cypress-cucumber-e2e-tests/actions/workflows/run-all-parallel-sorry-cypress.yaml) page, status of all on-going and previously executed 'Run All E2E Tests in parallel with Sorry-Cypress' Workflow runs can be found.

+### Sanity Check

+This GitHub Action Workflow Executes `@sanity` tagged scenarios of Cucumber E2E Tests on `local` environnement using `electron` browser from `main` or Pull Request source branch.

+GitHub Action Workflow configuration file of this workflow is [sanity-check.yaml](.github/workflows/sanity-check.yaml).

+This workflow is only triggered automatically on specific events:

+- Merge Events on `main` branch
+- Create / Update GitHub Pull Request Events

+Also, on [Sanity Check](https://github.com/milos-pujic/cypress-cucumber-e2e-tests/actions/workflows/sanity-check.yaml) page, status of all on-going and previously executed 'Sanity Check' Workflow runs can be found.

 ## Execute Cypress Cucumber Tests using Docker locally